jasonvriends/kb/docs/index.md

-# A Thriving Hub for Curious Minds
+# Introduction

-Hey there, fellow scholars and knowledge seekers!
-Prepare to embark on an exciting journey as I invite you to step into my digital oasis, where learning and exploration know no bounds.
-Buckle up and get ready to dive into a diverse array of captivating topics, ranging from health and technology to flight simulation, amateur radio, and even Christianity.
+Welcome to my personal digital garden, where I share my knowledge on a wide range of topics, including health, technology, flight simulation, amateur radio, and Christianity.

-Now, if this is your first visit, congratulations on stumbling upon this hidden gem!
-You might find yourself overwhelmed by the sheer abundance of content, unsure of where to begin your reading odyssey.
-But fret not, my fellow explorers!
-Simply glance at the navigation tree on the left, and let your instincts guide you towards the first article that captivates your wandering gaze.
-Trust me, it'll be love at first read!

-Once you embark on your chosen adventure, get ready to be transported through a labyrinth of interconnected ideas and concepts.
-Be prepared to uncover hidden treasures and follow the rabbit hole of internal links that will lead you to a world of even more captivating articles.
-It's like discovering secret passageways in an ancient library, each one opening up a new realm of enlightenment.

-So, fellow knowledge enthusiasts, are you ready to dive into my digital garden?
-Let's embark on this exciting quest together, as we embrace the beauty of learning, exploration, and the ever-growing community of curious minds that make this virtual sanctuary come alive.
-Welcome, one and all, to the vibrant world of my personal digital garden!
+Unlike traditional blogging, where articles are written and forgotten, the posts in this garden are treated as plants in different stages of growth and care.
+Some may wither and fade away, while others will thrive and become a valuable source of ongoing knowledge for both myself and the community that visits.

+## Exploring the garden

+If this is your first visit, I extend a warm welcome!
+With the abundance of content available, it may be overwhelming to decide where to begin reading.
+I suggest starting with the first article that catches your attention in the navigation tree on the left.
+Be prepared to follow internal links to explore related topics and delve deeper into the garden.

+## Contributing

+If you come across any errors or wish to contribute new content, please feel free to make the necessary changes.
+You can use the edit button located in the top right corner of any article to submit your changes via a pull request.
+If you're unfamiliar with this process, you can always open an [issue](https://github.com/jasonvriends/kb/issues) or send me an [email](mailto:jason@thevriends.com).